scivision/python_c_sockets/README.md

 The server (C-code) goes on the device, the Python code runs on the laptop.

 The data flow rate on localhost `::1` with gigabit network card is 1 Gbps.

+NOTE: The multicast programs are for learning purposes only.
+In real networks, multicast use could overwhelm the network with traffic.
+Use contemporary point-point performant methods like websockets instead.

 ## Build